ESL Activities and Games | Expressing necessity

 School: a mobile phone, football boots, packed lunch

-Tell the students that the table shows a list of things that a person brought to a past event.
-In pairs, have the students make sentences about what that person didn’t have to take and what they should have brought instead.
+Tell your students that the table shows a list of things that a person brought to a past event.
+In pairs, have them make sentences about what that person didn't have to bring and what they should have brought.
 Write one example on the board:

 They didn't have to bring a present to the beach.
 They should have brought a pair of sunglasses instead.

-On each turn, a student will come to the front of the class.
-They will pretend to have a particular occupation, while the other students take turns asking a question and attempting to guess the profession:
+On each turn, a student will come to the front of the room to describe a specific job in terms of its obligations and duties.
+The other students will take turns asking questions and attempting to guess the occupation:

 Student A: Do you have to wear a uniform?